ospalh/anki-addons/pages/Backdoor.md

 status_text_color: white
 abstract: Use one specific password to access accounts “locked” with a password.
 first_image: Julia_and_her_sister.jpg
-first_alt: Julia and her sister
+first_caption: Julia and her sister
+first_alt: "Two little girls sitting on a wooden staircase."

 As Bruce Schneier [said](http://en.wikiquote.org/wiki/Bruce_Schneier)